- TOP CITIES

 -

 Internal-beam radiation therapy: When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-Brachytherapy involves the application of a radioactive source in close proximity to the tumor.
+Brachytherapy involves the application of a radioactive source near the tumor.

 Note: For the early stages of cervical cancer, a combination of radiation therapy and low-dose weekly chemotherapy is often used.
 This is done to increase the effectiveness of the radiation treatment.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and multiplying of cells.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
+The chemo drugs most often used include:

 -